Joint rank and variable selection for parsimonious estimation in a high-dimensional finite mixture regression model: Abstract

 \section{Abstract}

-We study a dimension reduction method for finite mixture of multivariate response regression models in high dimension.
-Both the number of responses and of predictors may exceed the sample size.
-We consider jointly predictor selection and rank reduction for obtaining lower-dimensional approximations of parameter matrices.
-This methodology was already developed in \cite{procedures}.
-In this paper, we prove that these estimators are adaptive to the unknown matrix sparsity.
-More precisely, we exhibit a penalty for which the model selected by the penalized likelihood satisfies an oracle inequality.
-We support our theoretical result with simulation study and data analysis.
+We study a dimensionality reduction \CG{technique} for finite \CG{mixtures} of high-dimensional multivariate response regression models. \CG{Both the dimension} of the response and the number of predictors \CG{are allowed to} exceed the sample size.
+We consider predictor selection and rank reduction to obtain \CG{lower-dimensional} approximations.
+A class of estimators with a fast rate of convergence is introduced.
+We apply this result \CG{to} a specific procedure, introduced in \cite{procedures}, where the relevant predictors are selected by the Group-Lasso.